Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime

-This work is presented as follows.
-In Section~\ref{SecKSBH}, we review the Dyonic Kerr-Sen black hole's classical properties, i.e., the metric, horizons, singularities.
+This work is organized as the following.
+In Section~\ref{SecKSBH}, we review the classical properties of Dyonic Kerr-Sen black hole, i.e., the metric, horizons, singularities.
 In Section~\ref{SecCTC}, we discuss the closed timelike curve.
 The contour plots of the CTCs and the metric functions for various scenarios of the Dyonic KSBH's parameters are presented.
 Detail derivations to obtain the exact radial solutions of the governing Klein-Gordon equation and the quantized energy levels for both massive and massless scalar fields are presented in Section~\ref{SecEOM} and \ref{SecQSR}.
-Graphical visualizations of the complex quasiresonance frequencies for all massive modes are also shown.
+Graphical visualizations of the complex quasi-resonance frequencies for all massive modes are also shown.
 Growing QNMs with specific boundary conditions are demonstrated to exist in Section~\ref{secCPC}.
 We argue that they validate the CPC.
 Section~\ref{SecCON} concludes our work.